1911 Revolution in Xinjiang: Fighting

 Yuan "cannot deal with the revolutionaries, hears the wind and loses gall" (穷于应付, 闻风丧胆), and finally had to "flee into the Shanhai Pass", on the other hand, he did not want to work for the Republic of China.
 The Ili revolutionaries and the Gelaohui were then suppressed by Yang.
 Yang appointed Ma Fuxing as military commander of 2,000 Chinese Muslim troops, to crush Yang's rivals.
 President Yuan Shikai recognized his rule, appointing him Provincial Governor of Xinjiang.
 The revolutionaries printed new multi-lingual media.

 Modern evaluation

-Some Chinese historians believe that the success of the Xinhai Revolution in Xinjiang (Yili) completely broke the Qing Emperor's plan of moving westward, and directly promoted the abdication of Xuantong Emperor, which has not yet received much attention in the field of Chinese historiography.
+Some Chinese historians believe that the success of the 1911 Revolution in Xinjiang (Yili) completely broke the Qing Emperor's plan of moving westward, and directly promoted the abdication of Xuantong Emperor, which has not yet received much attention in the field of Chinese historiography.
 The Revolution eradicated the last "life-saving straw" ("救命稻草") of the Qing Dynasty.